 Elective courses (8) 96 units

-Select 8 elective courses from either faculty (Arts, Business and Law) or (Science, Health, Education and Engineering).
-Students are strongly encouraged to use their electives to complete an additional major or minor.
+Select 8 elective courses from the undergraduate elective course options.
+Students are strongly encouraged to use their electives to complete courses in the available Design disciplines.

 *New course, subject to final approval

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.